-While a German Shepherd is driven by their need to perform a task, Labrador Retrievers are guided by an unseen enthusiasm for life that can feel limitless at times.
+While a German Shepherd is driven by their need to perform a task, Labrador Retrievers are guided by an unseen enthusiasm for life that can sometimes feel limitless.

-A Labrador Retriever, as the name would suggest, will always be ready for a game of fetch.
-But when that gets monotonous, try agility courses, additional obedience training, tracking activities and dock diving.
+As the name suggests, a Labrador Retriever will always be ready for a game of fetch.
+But when that gets monotonous, try agility courses, additional obedience training, tracking activities, and dock diving.

 Another fun activity for Labrador Retrievers is swimming.
-They can’t get enough of time in the water.
+They can’t get enough time in the water.

-When comparing a German Shepherd vs Labrador Retriever, an obvious difference is their coat.
+When comparing a German Shepherd vs Labrador Retriever, a noticeable difference is their coat.

-One of the hallmarks of a German Shepherd is their flowing coat.
-Since they have a medium-length double coat that has a dense, harsh outer coat and softer, fluffy undercoat, they do require more grooming than a Labrador Retriever.
+One of the hallmarks of a German Shepherd is its flowing coat.
+Since they have a medium-length double coat with a dense, harsh outer coat and softer, fluffy undercoat, they require more grooming than a Labrador Retriever.